Skip to content

 All netclaw skill source commands work without the daemon running.
 CLI changes are picked up by a running daemon automatically via its file watcher.

-A symlink toggle follows.
-Leave it off unless your setup requires it (shared filesystems, monorepo layouts with linked skill directories).
+Leave symlinks off unless your setup requires it (shared filesystems, monorepo layouts with linked skill directories).

 When multiple sources define a skill with the same name: